lmctewald/HVCLab.github.io/index.md

 <h2>Welcome to the HVC Lab!</h2>
 We are a small research group studying the cognitive and neural mechanisms that support language comprehension and verbal communication.
 <br/><br/>
 We use behavioural and electrophysiological (MEG, (intracranial) EEG) measures in humans.
 <br/><br/>
-We are located at the Center for Integrative Neuroscience, Tübingen.
+We are located at the Centre for Integrative Neuroscience, Tübingen, Germany.
 <br/><br/>